ILL -- LIBIDs

 Question: What is a LIBID?
 What should I do if I have forgotten my LIBID?

 A LIBID (Library ID) is a 6-letter code that identifies institutions in the National Library of Medicine's DOCLINE system.
 The LIBID is linked to a library's institution record and is required to place an interlibrary loan request with NLM.

-If you have forgotten your LIBID or are unsure whether your library has one, please use our Contact the National Library of Medicine form to ask for assistance.
+If you have forgotten your LIBID or are unsure whether your library has one, please use our ILL contact form.

 - Related Questions:

 - How can I get a journal article, book, report or audiovisual that NLM owns?

 - What are NLM's charges for interlibrary loan?